Back to the Defender 110 Section

 As you can imagine, the bulkhead on the 110 was way too far gone to save, so instead of trying to repair the rust we will be replacing the bulkhead with a new unit from our inventory, as you can see above.
 The new bulkhead will not only cure the rust issues it will allow us to easily install the upgraded dash system that the customer wants for NAS 110 #312/500.

 Here you can see the rolling chassis coming along nicely.
 The axles have been installed and the rear axle has been upgraded to disc brakes and the drive-train has been assembled and installed into the chassis.
+We try to get as much as we can installed on the motor before the body parts go on so that there is less chance of scratching the new Willow Green paint.

 Along with getting completely rebuilt, the 110 will also be getting some nice additions, such as ARB air lockers front and rear.
 This image shows one of the ARB lockers being installed.
 Once the locker is set up and bench tested it will go into the axle case and then we can install the rest of the suspension and the wheels and tires.